Man Caught on Video in Chaotic Carjacking Pursuit in Burbank Faces 8 Felony Counts

-An Arizona man who led authorities on an erratic and dangerous police chase that ended in Burbank was hit with several charges on Monday, including carjacking and assault on an officer, prosecutors said.
+An Arizona man accused of leading authorities on an erratic and dangerous police chase that ended in Burbank was hit with several charges on Monday, including carjacking and assault on an officer, prosecutors said.

 Phoenix resident Johnny Paul Siganoff, 32, pleaded not guilty to eight felony counts in connection with the incident that was caught on cellphone video last Wednesday, May 30, the Los Angeles County District Attorney’s Office said in a news release.